Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 #### 1. Install with pip (Recommended)

-If you are using MkDocs v0.15.0 or higher, you can install the Cinder theme with pip using the command:
+If you are using MkDocs v0.15.0 or higher, you can install the Cinder theme with the Python package manager `pip` using the command:

 <pre><code class="nohighlight">$ pip install mkdocs-cinder</code></pre>